John J. Wooten

 Heather Kelley holds a Master of Fine Arts in Acting from Florida State University/Asolo Conservatory, and is a founding member of Mad Dog Theatre Company in New York, where she has served as Literary Manager for two seasons.
 Mad Dog's first commission, This is Not the Play by Chisa Hutchinson, received the 2012 New York Innovative Theatre Award for Outstanding Original Short Script.
 Heather has worked as an actress with the Arden Theatre Company, Dorset Theatre Festival, Prospect Theater Company, Shakespeare Theatre of NJ, and the Asolo Repertory Theatre, among others.
 Her fiction and plays have been published in Opium Magazine, 225 Plays by The New York Neo-Futurists from Too Much Light Makes the Baby Go Blind (ed.
 Joey Rizzolo) and What Happened to Us These Last Couple Years?
 (Elope Press & So New).

-Courtney Little is a producer, general manager, and theatre practitioner.
+Courtney Little is a producer, general manager, and casting director.
 She previously worked for Richards/Climan, Inc., where she assisted on many Broadway productions including Fiddler on the Roof, China Doll, and Dames at Sea.
 As the Office Administrator at Olympus Theatricals, she worked on the Broadway and National Tour productions of Love Letters.
 Her freelance credits include the Off-Broadway production of Dean Poynor's Together We Are Making A Poem In Honor Of Life.
 Courtney has also worked in various capacities for New York Stage & Film, McCarter Theatre Center, Barrington Stage Company, and Mousetrap Theatre Projects in London.
 She is a member of New Jersey Emerging Arts Leaders.
 She holds a B.A. in Theatre Arts from Clark University in Worcester, MA.

 Nicholas Orvis is a dramaturg, director, stage manager, and all-around theatrical practitioner based in New York City.
 He has worked in various capacities for the literary and administrative wings of Premiere Stages, Portland Stage Company, and New Dramatists.
 His directing credits include Peach, or Pig Land (Tandem Theatre Collective/PortFringe Festival); The Cardioluthier (Kirkland Art Center); The Tempest (Wesleyan University Theater Dept.); and Under Milk Wood and Twelve Angry Men (Wesleyan University Second Stage).
 He has also directed readings and scene nights, and worked as assistant director or dramaturg, at Portland Stage Company and the Shakespeare Theatre of New Jersey.
 Nick is a co-founder and Artist-at-Large of the Tandem Theatre Collective, a geographically separated but aesthetically linked network of young artists dedicated to innovative methods of creating theatre and devising new works.